BodenHolland/time/README.md

 # time
-Repository to host time project data.
-To know what this thing is about go here: https://www.bodenholland.com/projects-time
+Repository to host time project a personal endevor trying to mess with our orientation to time.